fzao/DYPOP/app/md/survie_1_en.md

 output: html_document
 ---

-This page proposes to predict the **annual apparent survival rate** (between two samples) of the young of the year (tab 0+), 1-year-old trout (tab 1+) and adult trout (tab> 1 +).
+This page enables prediction of **annual apparent survival** (between two samples) of the young of the year (tab 0+), 1-year-old trout (tab 1+) and adult trout (tab ≥ 1 +).

-This estimate is calculated from the physical parameters of the station (input data in the box on the left).
-It is represented in the form of a curve plotted as a function of the densities (number of individuals / 100 m<sup>2</sup>) of the development stage considered (x-axis).
+The estimate is calculated from the physical parameters of the station (input data in the box on the left).
+It is shown as a curve plotted according to density (number of individuals per 100 m<sup>2</sup>) of the development stage in question (x-axis).